jnand/cortland-guide/pages/crypto/gnupg.md

 Master key
 -----------

-We'll follow the offline master-key pattern for creating our keys, while using subkeys for authentication, signing, and encrypting data.
+We'll follow the offline master-key pattern for creating our keys while using subkeys for authentication, signing, and encrypting data.

 `❯ gpg --full-gen-key`